Comparative Study of Virtual Machines and Containers for DevOps Developers: Discussion and Analysis

-Various containers on a host operating system share same hardware.
-Therefore, in most deployments, containers are left with unrestricted access through network interfaces.
-This may cause a security concern that is often overlooked.
-An attacker that has gotten into a container may take down other containers in the cluster by exploiting unrestricted network access.
+Containers running on a host operating system typically share the same underlying hardware.
+As a result, in many deployment scenarios, containers have unrestricted access through network interfaces, which can create significant security risks.
+This vulnerability is often overlooked, and an attacker who has gained access to one container may be able to exploit unrestricted network access to take down other containers in the cluster.
+It is crucial for DevOps developers to address this issue by implementing proper network security measures to prevent unauthorized access and limit the damage that can be caused by an attack.